 Why straight teeth?

-Everyone wants to have a straight and beautiful smile.
-Most of us don't understand the real benefits of having an even smile.
-Believe it or not, having an even set of teeth is more than just for good looks!
-There are plenty of dental, medical and psychological benefits to having a straight smile.
-Let's take a look at the top 7 reasons why you should straightening your smile:
+We all want to have a straight and beautiful smile.
+However, most of us don't understand the real benefits of having straight teeth.
+Having an even smile is more than just looking good.
+There are plenty of dental, medical, and psychological benefits to having straight teeth.
+Here are the top 7 benefits of straightening your smile:

 (1) Looking good

 There's no question that having a beautiful smile has a big impact on how others perceive you.
-After all, your smile is the first thing that others notice.
-So stop hiding your smile!
-Our definition of having a beautiful smile includes 3 characteristics, which are:
+After all, your smile is the first thing that others notice about you.
+We define a beautiful smile as having the following characteristics:

 (2) Feeling good

-Straightening your smile can transform your life.
-Having crooked teeth reduces your self-confidence and affects the way you perceive yourself.
-Sadly, people with crooked teeth smile less, don't like taking pictures of themselves and are constantly worried about being judged by their flawed smile.
-Some even learn to maneuver their lips or tilt their heads in such manner to hide their teeth.
-So yes, having a straight and beautiful smile can have a huge impact on your overall confidence.
+Having crooked teeth reduces your self-confidence.
+Sadly, people with crooked teeth smile less often, don't take as man pictures, and are constantly worried about being judged by their flawed smile.
+Some people learn to maneuver their lips or tilt their heads in such a manner to hide their smiles.
+Straightening your smile can definitely improve your quality of life and it has a huge impact on your overall confidence.

 (3) Healthier teeth

-It's much, much easier to clean straight teeth as compared to crooked teeth.
-Having crooked teeth makes it more challenging to brush and floss properly.
-People with crowded teeth are at a much higher risk of developing dental cavities and tooth infections.
-Those suffering from crooked teeth are particularly susceptible to developing cavities in-between their teeth (known as interproximal cavities).
+Having crooked teeth makes it more difficult to brush and floss your teeth.
+As a result, people with crowded teeth are at a much higher risk of developing dental cavities and tooth infections.
+Crooked teeth are particularly susceptible to developing cavities in-between the teeth (known as interproximal cavities).
 Straightening your smile makes it easier to maintain adequate oral hygiene.
-As a result, you're likely to reduce your chances of developing dental cavities once you straighten your smile.
+As a result, you're likely to reduce your chances of developing dental cavities after you straighten your smile.

 (4) Healthier gums

-Having a straight smile protects your gums the same way it protects your teeth.
-People with straight teeth generally have healthier gums as compared to those with crooked teeth or gaps in their mouth.
-Teeth which are pressed tightly against one another are more difficult to clean.
-Similarly, gap teeth contributes to food trap and bone loss within the gap regions.
-These both increase your likelihood of developing gum disease.
-Gum disease causes your teeth to become sensitive, loose and possibly infected.
-Sad as it sounds, many people end up losing their teeth as a result of gum disease precipitated by crooked teeth.
-Straightening your teeth helps improve your gum health dramatically.
-This can help you clean your teeth better to reduce or even eliminate your gum disease once and for all.
+Having straight teeth can also protect your gums.
+Teeth that are pressed tightly against one another are more difficult to clean.
+Similarly, gap teeth contribute to food trap and lead to bone loss.
+This increases your likelihood of developing gum disease as you age.
+Gum disease causes your teeth to become sensitive, loose, and possibly infected.
+Many people who end up losing all of their teeth, lose them as a result of gum disease precipitated by crooked teeth.
+Straightening your smile helps improve your gum health.
+This helps you clean your teeth better to improve your gum health so you can keep your teeth!

 (5) Fresh breath

-Straightening your smile could also mean saying goodbye to stinky breath for good!
-Crooked teeth gather more plaque and tartar.
-This plaque and tartar buildup on your teeth can cause you to develop bad breath, also known as halitosis.
+Straightening your smile could also mean saying goodbye to stinky breath.
+This is because crooked teeth gather more plaque and tartar.
+This plaque and tartar buildup causes you to develop bad breath, also known as halitosis.
 Unfortunately, many people with bad breath aren't even aware that they're suffering from halitosis.
-How can you tell if you have persistent bad breath?
-There's a couple of ways to go about figuring this out discreetly:
+So how can you tell if you have persistent bad breath?
+Here are a few ways to check if you suffer from bad breath:

-- Maybe someone has hinted at your bad breath in the past
+- Someone may have hinted at your bad breath

-- If you suffer from sever dry mouth, you're probably suffering from halitosis as well
+- If you're suffering from severe dry mouth then you're very likely to be suffering from halitosis as well

-Luckily, there's a solution for those of you who are suffering from halitosis: straighte your teeth.
-Yes, straightening your smile can actually fix your bad breath!
-Having a straight set of teeth makes it easier to clean your teeth and gums.
-You gather less plaque and tartar on your teeth.
-This reduces, or possibly even eliminates, your bad breath problem once and for all.
-So quit buying more TicTacs and start saving up for some clear aligners or braces instead!
+Luckily, there's a simple solution for many of you who are suffering from halitosis: straighten your smile!
+Straightening your smile can actually fix your bad breath by making it easier to clean your teeth and gums.
+When you straighten your teeth you gather less plaque and tartar on your teeth.
+This can reduce, or even eliminate, your bad breath problem.
+So stop buying TicTacs and Listerine and save up for clear aligners or braces instead!

 (6) Protect your bite

-The average person chews 250,000 times a year ...that's a lot of chewing!
-Grinders, clenchers and stress cases tend to place 3 to 6 times as much forces on their teeth.
-All this stress can damage your teeth and existing dental restorations.
-If you also suffer from a poor bite, this also increases the pressure exerted onto your teeth.
-Consequently, people with a poor bite are much more likely to have trouble with their teeth as they continue to age.
-After all, your teeth can handle so much stress before they start cracking and falling apart!
-Here's what happens if you keep putting more and more pressure onto your teeth without doing something about it:
+Did you know that the average person chews 250,000 times a year?
+That's a lot of chewing!
+Grinders, clenchers, and stress-cases place 3 to 6 times as much force on their teeth.
+All this stress and pressure can damage your teeth.
+Suffering from a poor bite relationship increases the pressure that is exerted onto your teeth.
+Consequently, people with a poor bite relationship are much more likely to have trouble with their teeth as they age.
+Teeth can handle so much stress before they start cracking and falling apart.
+Putting more and more pressure onto your teeth can lead to some bad things:

 - Your teeth start to crack and break

-- Existing dental restorations in your mouth, such as fillings or crowns, start to fail
+- Dental restorations, such as fillings and crowns, start to fail

-- Your front teeth become chipped, cracked and worn out as you age while your back teeth become flat and lose their chewing efficiency
+- Your back teeth become flat and lose their chewing efficiency

 AND THE FINAL REASON TO STRAIGHTEN YOUR SMILE ...